Vietnam.vn - Nền tảng quảng bá Việt Nam

 On July 10, in Hanoi, the Central Policy and Strategy Committee in collaboration with Ho Chi Minh City National University organized a scientific workshop with the theme "Digital economy and total factor productivity (TFP): Foundation for innovation of economic growth model in Vietnam".

 In his opening speech, Mr. Nguyen Hong Son, Deputy Head of the Central Policy and Strategy Committee, emphasized: "The model of extensive growth has reached its limit.
-We have no other way but to transform the model to growth based on productivity and efficiency."
+We have no other way but to convert the model to growth based on productivity and efficiency."

 Recently, the Politburo has issued many strategic resolutions, of which Resolution No. 57-NQ/TW identifies science, technology, innovation and digital transformation as key breakthroughs to improve productivity, ensure rapid and sustainable growth and maintain strategic autonomy.